andrewt0301/hse-acos-course/docs/part1ca/13_MultiIssue/lecture.md

 * System calls in RISC-V (additional topic related to exceptions)
 * Working with files and heap allocation
 * Experimenting with a 6-stage dual-issue RISC-V processor (use Ripes simulator)
+* Experimenting with branch prediction (use RARS simulator)

 ##### System calls in RARS (RISC-V Assembly)